AssetSync/asset_sync/README.md

       bucket: "my_bucket"
       existing_remote_files: "delete"

-Create a rake task e.g. __lib/tasks/assets.rake__ to attach to the rails precompile task:
+A rake task is installed with the generator to enhance the rails precompile task by automatically running after it:

+    # lib/tasks/asset_sync.rake
     Rake::Task["assets:precompile"].enhance do
       AssetSync::Assets.sync
     end

-This will attach and automatically run after the assets:precompile task.

 ## Todo